MoFarahani2043610/energystoragemanagement/README.md

 The initial state is randomly generated:

 The energy level is randomly set between 0 and max_storage_capacity.
 The energy price is randomly set between min_price and max_price.
 Initializes self.total_reward to 0, which will track the agent’s cumulative earnings.
+Resetting the Environment
+Defines the reset() function, which resets the environment to an initial state.
+Re-randomizes the initial state when the environment resets.
+Resets total reward to 0.
+Returns the new initial state.